← All FAQs

 How does the decline in first-time buyers affect the resale value of my rental?

 It weakens the sell-side of your decision more than it weakens the property itself.
-Entry-level homes depend most heavily on first-time buyer demand, and with first-time buyers at a record-low share of about 21% of the market, the pool of buyers for smaller, older, entry-level properties is structurally thinning.
+Entry-level homes depend most heavily on first-time-buyer demand, and with first-time buyers near a record-low share of about 21% of the market, the pool of buyers for smaller, older, entry-level properties is structurally thinning.

 How should a rental owner respond to long-term demographic decline?

 Two moves, and neither one panics.
 First, own the right property.
-A well-located rental near jobs and transit, with appeal across several tenant types, holds demand far better through a long demographic decline than an isolated, entry-level box that depends on a single thinning group of buyers.
+A well-located rental near durable job anchors — Naval Base Ventura County, the Amgen biotech corridor, healthcare — with appeal across several tenant types holds demand far better through a long demographic decline than an isolated, entry-level box that depends on a single thinning group of buyers.
+Favor a single-family lot that can legally hold two households over a two-bedroom condo in an aging, underfunded association.

 Is Gen Z really leaving California?